More at rubyonrails.org:

 end

 The :on option specifies when a callback will be fired.
-If you don't supply the :on option the callback will fire for every action.
+If you don't supply the :on option the callback will fire for every life cycle event.
+Read more about :on.

 The code executed within after_commit or after_rollback callbacks is itself not enclosed within a transaction.

-Since using the after_commit callback only on create, update, or delete is common, there are aliases for those operations:
+Using the after_commit callback only on create, update, or delete is common.
+Sometimes you may also want to use a single callback for both create and update.
+Here are some common aliases for these operations:

 class PictureFile < ApplicationRecord